Reza-Tahmasbi/Huffman-compression/README.md

 <br>
 Ali Aziz - @S-AliAziz

-## License
-Huffman Compression is licensed under the **RTB** License.
-You are free to use, modify, and distribute the project in accordance with the terms and conditions of this license.
-See the LICENSE file for more details.

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to contact the project maintainers at [rezatb2002@gmail.com].
 We appreciate your interest in Huffman Compression and look forward to hearing from you.